objcio/articles/2014-07-08 AppKit for UIKit Developers.md

     - (void)performAction:(id)sender;

-The variants that are permissible on iOS with no argument at all or a sender and an event argument don't work on OS X. Furthermore, in AppKit controls usually hold a reference to one target and and action pair, whereas you can associate multiple target action pairs with a control on iOS using the `addTarget:action:forControlEvents:` method.
+The variants that are permissible on iOS with no arguments at all or a sender and an event argument don't work on OS X. Furthermore, in AppKit controls usually hold a reference to one target and and action pair, whereas you can associate multiple target action pairs with a control on iOS using the `addTarget:action:forControlEvents:` method.

 ### Views

 The view system works very differently on the Mac for historic reasons.
 On iOS views were backed by Core Animation layers by default from the beginning.
 But AppKit predates Core Animation by decades.
-When AppKit was designed, there was no such thing as a GPU we know if today.
+When AppKit was designed, there was no such thing as a GPU as we know it today.
 Therefore the view system heavily relied on the CPU doing the work.

 When you're getting started with development on the Mac we strongly recommend you check out Apple's [Intruduction to View Programming Guide for Cocoa](https://developer.apple.com/library/mac/documentation/Cocoa/Conceptual/CocoaViewsGuide/Introduction/Introduction.html#//apple_ref/doc/uid/TP40002978).
 Furthermore there are two excellent WWDC sessions you should watch: [Layer-Backed Views: AppKit + Core Animation](https://developer.apple.com/videos/wwdc/2012/#217) and [Optimizing Drawing and Scrolling](https://developer.apple.com/videos/wwdc/2013/#215).

 #### Layer backed views

 By default AppKit views are not backed by Core Animation layers.
-Layer backing support has been integrated into AppKit retroactively, but while you never have to worry about this with UIKit, with AppKit there are decisions to make.
-AppKit differentiates between layer backed and layer hosting views, and layer backing can be turned on and off on a per view basis.
+Layer backing support has been integrated into AppKit retroactively.
+But while you never have to worry about this with UIKit, with AppKit there are decisions to make.
+AppKit differentiates between layer backed and layer hosting views, and layer backing can be turned on and off on a per view tree basis.

 The most straightforward approach to enable layer backing is to set the `wantsLayer` property to `YES` on the window's content view.
-Setting this property on the content view will cause all subviews to have their own backing layers, so there's no need to repeatedly set this property on each individual view.
+This will cause all all views in the window's view tree to have their own backing layers, so there's no need to repeatedly set this property on each individual view.
 This can be done in code or simply in Interface Builder's view effects inspector.

 In contrast to iOS, on the Mac you should treat the backing layers as an implementation detail.
 This means you should not try to interact with the layers directly.
 AppKit owns those layers and you should never touch them directly.
 For example, on iOS you could simply say:

-    self.layer.cornerRadius = 10;
+    self.layer.backgroundColor = [UIColor redColor];

-to enable rounded corners.
 But in AppKit you shouldn't touch the layer.
 If you want to interact with the layer in such ways, then you have to go one step further.
 Overriding `NSView`'s `wantsUpdateLayer` method to return `YES` enables you to change the layer's properties.
 If you do this though, AppKit will no longer call the view's `drawRect:` method.
 Instead `updateLayer` will be called during the view update cycle, where you can modify the layer.

 You can use this for example to implement a very simple view with a uniform background color (yes, `NSView` has no `backgroundColor` property):